JimmyTan2000/robot-programming-report-webserver/editing_video.md

 #### Why rotation using metadata?

 Probably the camera has dedicated encoder chip which can record and encode the frames to a compressed video format.
-The encoding hardware is hardwired so the same pixels on the camera photosensor chip are stored at the same memory location of the encoder hardware which makes rotation not possible.
+The encoding hardware is hardwired so the same pixels on the camera photo sensor chip are stored at the same memory location of the encoder hardware which makes rotation not possible.
 It is much easier to do the rotation while viewing the image.

 ### Editing and converting to WebM container format with `ffmpeg`